Charleston Military Divorce Attorney

 We offer all clients an initial case consultation.
 Call (843) 256-3499 today!

 When active members of the military wish to divorce, the first question that must be answered is what state will have jurisdiction over the proceedings.
-This is an important decision because almost all the important issues, such as property division and child custody, will be governed by the statutes of that state.
+This is a crucial decision because almost all the important issues, such as property division and child custody, will be governed by the statutes of that state.

 In South Carolina, residents may file for divorce in our state if one of the spouses is a resident of or is currently stationed in the state.
 If the spouses are both active military members and are stationed at different bases, the matter can get exceedingly complicated.